-Few of the most popular smartphones in India, Redmi Note 5 Pro, Mi A2, and Redmi Y2; has undergone a price cut, according to an announcement by Xiaomi.
+A few of the most popular smartphones in India, the Redmi Note 5 Pro, Mi A2, and Redmi Y2, have undergone a price cut, according to an announcement by Xiaomi.
 This comes right after the recent increase in the price of some other flagship devices like the Redmi 6, Redmi 6A, and two Mi LED TVs.
 Xiaomi is also all set to launch Redmi Note 6 Pro on 22nd November 2018; that shall succeed the Redmi Note 5 Pro, one of the flagships that have undergone a price reduction.

 The other variant of the Redmi Note 5 Pro, with 6GB RAM and 64GB storage, has undergone a similar slash, bringing its price down to Rs 15,999.
 During festival season sales, Xiaomi had offered a cut of Rs 2,000 on both the variants of the device, putting the prices at Rs 12,999 and Rs 14,999 respectively, making them one of the most competitive offerings in the market.